Accursed-Lands-MUD/AL-GUI-for-Mudlet/README.md

   <img src="https://user-images.githubusercontent.com/59232016/202617253-70fa4f6e-8cc3-4d9d-a08f-66cd551e85bd.png" width="200" />

 3. Restart Mudlet and reconnect.
-The UI will populate fully once you log in with your account.
+The UI will start to populate once you log in with your account.
-- Perform commands such as info, inventory, look, style and survey.
+- Perform in game MUD commands such as info, inventory, look, style and survey to speed up the discovery process.

 # Version 2 mock up for where this is going: